cbm4scale/CBM-GPU/README.md

 # CBM-GPU
 Implementation of the CBM format matrix multiplication kernels in CUDA and cuSPARSE.

-> **Note:** This repository requires refactoring, and in the future will be merged with CBM-CPU.
+> **Note:** This repository requires refactoring, and in the future it will be merged with CBM-CPU.

 ## Setup